|

 -

 The relationship between LADN and DNN becomes evident when a user within a LADN area initiates a PDU session.
 The DNN associated with that session will specify the local data network (LADN) as the destination.
 This ensures that the data traffic is optimally routed, taking advantage of the dedicated resources and enhanced connectivity features provided by the LADN.
+The network checks the user's location and only allows the PDU session to the LADN DNN if the user is within the LADN service area.

 -

 Essentially, the DNN acts as the link that connects the user's PDU session to the specific LADN, enabling the network to apply the correct routing and service policies.
 This allows users within a LADN area to enjoy the benefits of localized, high-performance network services tailored to specific needs.
+If the user moves outside the LADN area, the PDU session to that DNN is deactivated, ensuring that access to the local network is strictly controlled.